Elemnir/ansible-role-git_repo_services/README.rst

     timer_spec: string
         A Systemd timer line such as ``OnCalender=...``.
 When provided, instead of starting and enabling the service, a timer will be created, started, and enabled to run the service instead.

+    setup_script: string
+        The contents of this variable will be rendered to a script and executed the first time the role is executed and each time the script changes.
+Use this to do any setup of the repository.

 ------------------
  Example Playbook